FrostFlow13/denovo_assembly_pipeline/README.md

    # When prompted to review a license agreement, use the up and down arrow keys to navigate to the bottom, then enter "yes" to agree when prompted to accept the license

-   # Verify installation directory (default is the user's home directory - this is where we want it!) - press Enter to confirm
+   # Verify installation directory (default is the user's home directory - this is where we want it!) - press the Enter key to confirm

-   # When asked whether to update the shell profile to initialize Conda by default, enter "yes" - this will launch conda whenever you start up a session
+   # When asked whether to update the shell profile to initialize Conda by default, enter "yes" - this will launch Conda whenever you start up a session

-   # Close your shell/session and open a new one, and you should see (base) in the command line - Conda is working
+   # Close your shell/session and open a new one, and you should see (base) in the command line

    # Test Conda for functionality
    conda list